codedeporter/personal-project3/readme.md

   This project satisfies a class requirement to complete a project of my choosing.
 This project was slowly built over time as I learned new concepts.

   - What did you set out to build?
-  I wanted to build a website that I can link to my tiktok account to bring awareness to suicide.
+  I wanted to build a website that I can link to my TikTok account to bring awareness to suicide.

   - Why was this project challenging and therefore a really good learning experience?
   This project was challenging because I used many newly learned concepts while designing the project.
 I spent a lot of time watching youTube videos to reinforce classroom concepts.

   - What were some unexpected obstacles?
   While designing the project to fit the dimensions in the Dev Tools, I would break the project in the live server.
-Media queries was especially hard to configure.
+Media queries were especially hard to configure.
 Coming up with content for each page was quite a challenge.

   - What tools did you use to implement this project?
   I used Vanilla JavaScript and html concepts to design the project.
-I used a color palette from color-hunt, many youTube videos for inspiration, VSCode, Live Server, Chrome, Chrome Dev Tools, Teaching Fellows.
+I used a color palette from color-hunt, many youTube videos for inspiration, VSCode, Live Server, Google, Chrome, Chrome Dev Tools, Teaching Fellows.